SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon_GDR10.md

 ## About

-With this driver, you can monitor and configure the state, lock status, etc. of the cards available in the equipment.
+With this connector, you can monitor and configure the state, lock status, etc. of the cards available in the equipment.

 ## Installation and configuration

 ### Creation

-This driver uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP Connection**